The Congressional Leadership Fund is a super PAC closely aligned with former Speaker of the House Kevin McCarthy.

-The Congressional Leadership Fund is a super PAC closely aligned with the current Speaker of the House Kevin McCarthy.
+The Congressional Leadership Fund is a super PAC closely aligned with former Speaker of the House Kevin McCarthy.
 Founded in 2011, the CLF is affiliated with the American Action Network, a nonprofit advocacy organization that formed to oppose President Obama’s legislative agenda.
 Together both groups have spent hundreds of millions of dollars to maintain a Republican majority in the U.S. House of Representatives.

 CLF was the second highest spender during the 2022 midterm election, according to OpenSecrets, and was instrumental in Republicans retaking the House of Representatives that year.